gaurav01singh/Venove_assignment/README.md

 The app allows you to:
 1. View a list of members.
 2. Track members' current location and route traveled on a map.
-3. Display attendance and check-in and check-out reports.
-4. View location history with route details including start/stop locations, total distance traveled, and duration.
+3. View location history with route details including start/stop locations, total distance traveled, and duration.

 ## Features
-- *Member List*: View members with the option to track their location or check attendance.
+- *Member List*: View members with the option to track their location .
 - *Location Tracking*: Displays current location and route on Google Maps.
-- *Attendance Management*: Allows checking and managing attendance records for each member.
 - *Route History*: Shows a timeline of locations visited, along with details like total distance and stops.

 ## File Structure